Hard Money Directory

 Frequently Asked Questions About Hard Money Loans in San Diego

-Hard money loan rates in San Diego range from 9.0% to 14.0%.
-Local specialists like Pacific Trust Mortgage and Coastal Capital Funding start at 9.0-10.5% for experienced investors.
-National lenders (Lima One, Kiavi, RCN Capital) offer competitive rates in the 9-10.5% range.
-California's non-judicial foreclosure process (110-120 days) keeps rates competitive despite high loan amounts.
+San Diego hard money rates range from 9.0% to 13.5% as of early 2026.
+Local specialists like Pacific Trust Mortgage and Coastal Capital Funding offer rates starting at 9.0-10.5% for experienced borrowers.
+National lenders (Lima One Capital, Kiavi, RCN Capital) are competitive at 9.0-10.5% with slightly longer closing timelines.
+California's CFL/DRE licensing requirements and non-judicial foreclosure process (110-120 days) keep rates competitive.
 Origination fees run 1.5-2.5 points.
-On a $650K San Diego loan, negotiate hard on origination — even 1 point saved is $6,500 in your pocket.
+For a $600K San Diego loan, negotiate hard on origination — each point saved is $6,000 that stays in your pocket.

 Hard Money Lenders in Nearby Cities